Do biological molecular machines act as Maxwell's demons?: Results

-The time dependences of the means over cycles $J_1(t)$ and $J_2(t)$, found in our model random walk simulations, will be the subject of a separate paper.
-Here, only the time dependence of $J_2(t)$ and $J_2(t)-J_1(t)$ for the fourfold output gate and a chosen value of the ratio $J_2/J_1$ is depicted in fig.~\ref{fig6}.
-We do not present $J_1(t)$ and $J_2(t)$ separately, because they tend to values completely different from the stationary values $J_1$ and $J_2$, respectively, what means that the latters are determined mainly in stationary and not the transient stages of dynamics.
-Only the difference $J_2(t)-J_1(t)$ tends to zero, what is understandable because the transition through the input gate each time starts the trajectory from the initial state $1'$ and the whole contribution to the stationary difference $J_2 - J_1$ originates from the transient stage of evolution.
-Exponential fitting the downfall of the flux difference $J_2(t)-J_1(t)$ to zero allows us to evaluate the transient time value for the case of the fourfold output gate to be approximately $t_{\rm tr} = 100$ random walking steps.
+In Fig.~\ref{fig04}, the time dependence of $J_2(t)$ and the difference $J_2(t)-J_1(t)$ for the fourfold output gate and a chosen value of the ratio $J_2/J_1$ is depicted.
+We do not quote the time dependence of the separate means over cycles $J_1(t)$ and $J_2(t)$, because they both do not tend to zero in the cycle duration possible to designate.
+This means that they are not determined completely in the transient stages of dynamics (they have a longer memory).
+Only the difference $J_2(t)-J_1(t)$ tends to zero, which is understandable, because the transition through the input gate each time erases the memory of this difference.
+Exponentially fitting the downfall of the flux difference $J_2(t)-J_1(t)$ to zero allows us to evaluate the mean cycle duration in the case of the fourfold output gate to be approximately $\tau_{\rm cycle}=100$ random walking steps.